[FULL GUIDE] How Long To Cook 2 Lb Roast In Oven

 9. Carve and serve: After the resting period, carve the roast against the grain into thin slices.
 Serve the roast with your favorite sides and enjoy a delicious meal.

-Related: How Long To Roast Brussel Sprouts In Oven At 400?
+Related: [FULL GUIDE] How Long To Cook Jerky In Oven

 Cooking Techniques